Axylos/lightning-klump/content/_index.md

 ### What are we trying to solve?

 {{% fragment %}}
-A primary though underemphasized challenge is to expand access to highly available compute and network resources
+A great deal of indirect attention is being directed to the under-appreciated problem of expanding access to cheap compute resources with highly reliable network connectivity.
 {{% /fragment %}}

 {{% fragment %}}